Kai375/Assembler/README.md

 # Assembler
-This is an assembler for a made-up assembly language, made with C in linux ubuntu.
+This is an assembler for a made-up assembly language, in linux ubuntu.